Data Centers in District Of Columbia

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market features access to over 15 carriers, as of September 2025.
-Carrier-neutral facilities provide resilient interconnection options, essential for government continuity and business operations.
+Carrier Density & Carrier Neutrality: The market features access to over 15 network carriers (as of September 2025).
+Carrier-neutral facilities provide diverse options for redundancy and performance, connecting to major regional and national fiber routes.

 Power Analysis

-Power Grid Reliability: The power grid serving Washington, D.C. is well-engineered to support critical federal government infrastructure, offering strong reliability.
-Data centers in the area are typically supported by redundant power feeds and substation diversity to ensure high uptime for sensitive workloads.
+Power Grid Reliability: The grid, part of the PJM Interconnection, is well-engineered to support the critical needs of the federal government and surrounding businesses.
+Data centers in the area are served by redundant power feeds from multiple substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the District offer direct, low-latency connectivity to federal government agencies, lobbying firms, financial institutions, and the dense ecosystem of contractors located downtown.
-This proximity is a primary driver for colocation in the market.
+Proximity To Key Business Districts: Data centers here offer extremely low-latency connections to federal government agencies, lobbying firms, and the dense ecosystem of technology and consulting contractors located downtown and in the surrounding area.

-Tax Advantage For Data Centers: The District offers a significant tax incentive with its Strategic Investment Program (SIP).
-This program provides a 15-year tax abatement for qualifying data center campus developments, directly lowering long-term operational expenditures for new projects.
+Tax Advantage For Data Centers: The District offers a significant incentive with a 15-year tax abatement for developers of data center campuses.
+This program makes large-scale development more financially viable, encouraging investment in the local digital economy.

 Natural Disaster Risk

-Washington, D.C., has a High natural disaster risk profile, with a FEMA National Risk Index score of 91.57, as of September 2025.
-While a high score reflects the density and value of assets, operators must engineer facilities to mitigate specific threats.
+The District of Columbia has a High natural disaster risk profile, with a FEMA National Risk Index score of 91.57 (as of September 2025).
+The primary threats are atmospheric and water-related.